Tulbm/S.A.M/README.md

 # S.A.M

 ## Inspiration
-- Inspired by one of out group member's experience working with vulnerable individuals
+- Inspired by one of our group member's experience working with vulnerable individuals
 - Access to mental health services is not easily available.
 Counselling can be expensive, and the friction to get into sections can be a big obstacle for many
 - The third United Nation's Sustainable Development Goal, Good Health and Well-being
 ## What it does